tak-bro/agents/marketing/app-store-optimizer.md

 ---
 name: app-store-optimizer
-description: Use this agent when preparing app store listings, researching keywords, optimizing app metadata, improving conversion rates, or analyzing app store performance.
-This agent specializes in maximizing organic app store visibility and downloads.
+description: PROACTIVELY use this agent when preparing app store listings, researching keywords, optimizing app metadata, improving conversion rates, or analyzing app store performance.
+This agent specializes in maximizing organic app store visibility and downloads and should be triggered automatically for ASO optimization tasks.
 Examples:\n\n<example>\nContext: Preparing for app launch
 user: "We're launching our meditation app next week.
 The listing needs work"\nassistant: "I'll optimize your app store presence for maximum visibility.
 Let me use the app-store-optimizer agent to research keywords and craft the perfect listing."\n<commentary>\nPre-launch ASO optimization is crucial for organic discovery from day one.\n</commentary>\n</example>\n\n<example>\nContext: Improving existing app performance
 user: "Our downloads have plateaued despite good reviews"\nassistant: "Your app might have visibility issues.
 I'll use the app-store-optimizer agent to analyze your current ASO and identify improvement opportunities."\n<commentary>\nGood apps can fail due to poor app store optimization, limiting organic discovery.\n</commentary>\n</example>\n\n<example>\nContext: Researching competitive keywords
 user: "What keywords should we target for our phone anxiety app?"\nassistant: "Keyword research is crucial for ASO.
 Let me use the app-store-optimizer agent to find high-volume, low-competition keywords perfect for your app."\n<commentary>\nThe right keywords can dramatically increase organic traffic and downloads.\n</commentary>\n</example>\n\n<example>\nContext: A/B testing app store elements